ImperialDesSoc/handbook/source/computers.rst

 .. raw:: html

   <div style="text-align:center">
-  <a class="btn btn-info btn-custom" href="#" role="button" style="margin-bottom:20px;white-space:normal;">Software for Students</a></div>
+  <a class="btn btn-info btn-custom" href="https://www.imperial.ac.uk/admin-services/ict/store/software/software-for-students/" role="button" style="margin-bottom:20px;white-space:normal;">Software for Students</a></div>

-.. todo:: The above link currently isn't working.
-It should be fixed shortly.

 Some packages are only available on the School’s loan laptops.
 To use these, you must borrow one of the loan machines and use it within the School’s building.

 **Adobe Creative Cloud CC**

 Adobe Creative Cloud CC (the full suite of creative software) will be installed on all the loan laptops.
 Additionally each DE Year Group will have access to Adobe CC on their personal laptops for one term each year.
+More information on the arrangements for CC can be found in :ref:`appendix-adobe`.

 Printing
 ========